petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-development-lifecycle/setting-up-automatic-deployment.md

    git push origin live-update
    ```

-1. Return to the Liferay Cloud console, and click *Deployments*.
+1. Return to the Liferay Cloud console and click *Deployments*.

    ![Your new push appears in the list of deployments made to the UAT environment.](./setting-up-automatic-deployment/images/02.png)

 Your new commit appears in the list of deployments, deployed to the UAT environment.

-Now you can quickly deploy any new developments or changes straight from your repository for testing.
+Now you can deploy any new developments or changes straight from your repository for testing.
 Next, you'll practice using a backup to revert changes from development.

-# Related Concepts
+# Relevant Concepts

 * [Automatically Deploying CI Service Builds](https://learn.liferay.com/w/liferay-cloud/build-and-deploy/automatically-deploying-ci-service-builds)